This article by Nina Semczuk originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

 Here's a career truth I didn't believe until I experienced it myself: Quantity will not help you get a job.
 The "spray and pray" method of blasting out resumes and cover letters to as many jobs as possible is a recipe for wasted time and frustration.

 I know because I've been there and have had dozens of friends, family and acquaintances in the same position.
 You tally the total positions you've applied for, the hours spent uploading resumes and filling out page after page of digital applications, and you realize you're no closer to landing an interview than you were before you applied.

 Instead of a free-for-all, you'll need to be methodical about your approach.
 These steps will get you started:

-When I left the Army I felt like I was qualified for at least a dozen different careers.
-I had served as an intelligence officer but had handled logistics as an executive officer, management at three different levels, gained human resources skills as a platoon leader, and had teaching experience from a number of additional duty roles such as physical security and information security officer.
-While the military may make you the consummate jack-of-all-trades, the civilian world usually prefers skilled specialization.
+When I left the Army, I felt like I was qualified for at least a dozen different careers.
+I had served as an intelligence officer but had handled logistics as an executive officer, management at three levels, gained human resources skills as a platoon leader and had teaching experience from a number of additional duty roles, such as physical security and information security officer.
+While the military may make you the consummate jack of all trades, the civilian world usually prefers skilled specialization.